5.7.6 Trust Fund Penalty Assessment Action

 Retrieving TFRP Case Files

-2. Submit requests for TFRP case files to the CPM unit in the office where the assessment was made.
-If the case file is no longer in the CPM unit, the CPM unit will follow the guidelines in IRM 1.15.4.10, Requesting Records from the FRC, for requesting records from the Federal Records Center using Form 2275, Records Request, Charge, and Recharge.
+2. Submit requests for TFRP case files to the centralized CPM site in Fresno, CA. If the case file is no longer in the centralized CPM site, CPM will follow the guidelines in IRM 1.15.4.10, Requesting Records from the FRC, for requesting records from the Federal Records Center using Form 2275, Records Request, Charge, and Recharge.

 Note:

-If you are unsure where the assessment was made, contact your local CPM office for assistance.
+If you are unsure where the assessment was made, contact the centralized CPM site for assistance.

 TFRP Case File Check Sheet